 ~ Only after your new pet is used to their first room should you let them out to adventure and only let them do this on their own terms.

 ~ Teach your pet the house rules and routines from the beginning let your cat know what is expected and what to expect from you and others.
-Be consistent and firm but never yell at or hit your pet.
+Be consistent and firm but never yell at or hit your pet when disciplining.
+An appropriate correction aid can be a water squirt bottle.
 Above all, be patient!
 It usually takes 2-4 weeks for a new pet to adjust to your home and family.

 Fleas can spread disease and cause medical problems such as tapeworms, so it is very important that you start using a preventative immediately.
 Vets recommends using a monthly flea and tick medication all year round to prevent flea and tick infestation.
 There are many different types of flea and tick medications so it is best to check with your vet to see which type and brand would be recommended.

-From time to time it may be necessary to use a dustless, odorless and all natural type of litter.
+From time to time it may be necessary to use a dustless, odorless, or all-natural type of litter.
 After a surgery or if they have an injury your vet may advise you to use such litter to protect your pet from possible risks of infection and more.
 Check your local stores to find a brand or type that your vet suggests using.
 These special litter types may be more costly than typical litter, but the use of it can help with a quicker recovery.

 First impressions are very important to cats.
 Initial introduction that are stressful or unpleasant may cause long term negative consequences.
 Do NOT let a new cat move in to your house and let them attempt to 'just work it out' with your other cat(s) on their own.

-~ Place your new cat in a separate room.
-Prevent your cats from meeting until they are perfectly comfortable with their current area and each other's odors and sounds on either side of a closed door.
+~ Place your new cat in their introduction room.
+Prevent your previous cats from meeting the new cat until the new cat is perfectly comfortable with their current area and do not react negatively to each odors and sounds of original cats on the other side of a closed door.

-~ Allow your new cat some free time to explore your home while you confine your existing cat.
+~ Allow your new cat some free time to explore your home while you confine your previously owned cat.
 This helps the resident cat learn to tolerate a new cat in its territory, while your new cat becomes familiar with your home without being threatened.

-~ Set up brief and positive encounter between the cats.
+~ Set up brief and positive encounters between the cats.
 Let your cats see each other but do not let them touch.
-Put them in carriers or on harnesses that you have control of with leashes.
-But, give each of them treats, pet them, and talk to them.
+Put them in carriers or on harnesses that you have control of with leashes IF this alone doesn't cause them stress.
+If carriers and harnesses stress out the cats, use a baby gate in the doorway of the introduction room instead.
+Give each of them treats, pet them, and talk calmly to them.
 Make it an enjoyable experience for each cat.~ Go slowly.
-End each encounter before either cat becomes uncomfortable, afraid or aggressive.
+End each encounter before either cat becomes uncomfortable, afraid, or aggressive.
 Gradually allow the cats to get closer together and you should be able to relax in your supervising as their interactions continue to go well.

-Perfect for a multi animal and/or age family and home:
+Perfect for a multi animal and/or multi-age family and home.
+Benfits include:

 What you will need: